amarnadh19/books/awsprofdevops.md

 Mainly Business Analyst perform a requirment analysis for the project.

 This requirement could be internal to organization or external to Customer.

+## Topic: CI/CD

+### What is CI?

+Continuous integration is a process of automating the build and testing of code every time a team member commits changes to varsion control.